Get Your Premium Membership

 This is a Taoist poem.
 It relates to a chapter in the Chuang Tzu, wherin the gnarled oak serves as a metaphor for the safety from worldly cares offered by the contemplative life.

-The Gnarled Oak Uselessness has its virtues.
-Those society casts aside, Those only looked at askance, By no means suffer from immodesty.
-The tree grown all lumpy and misshapen Lives long and is never felled for planks.
-That tree will live and love the sun, Putting out fresh leaves season upon season.
+The Gnarled Oak Uselessness has virtues.
+When you're cast aside, Seen only askance; There's no suffering from immodesty.
+The tree grown lumpy and misshapen Lives long and is never felled for planks.
+That tree will live and love the sun, Put out fresh leaves season on season.
 Children will skip across its roots, Lovers loll beneath its boughs.
 It will shade the weary traveler And comfort the old men.
 The malice of disappointed carpenters Will never touch its heart of wonder Nor mar its content.
 If you say this tree lacks virtue, I'll say that you lack vision.
-There is much more to be seen by looking between things Than by looking at them.
-When you want to see me, Consider my shadow.
+There is much more to be seen looking between things Than by looking at them.
+When you want to see me, See my shadow.
 If you want to hear me, Consult my eyes.
 If you would touch me, Touch yourself.
-Reflections sustain reality Like a dewdrop on a leaf.
-Try to understand and you will fail.
-Accept and you shall gain.
-If you run, you'll trip But walk and you'll arrive.
-Look for nothing, and you shall find.
+Reflections sustain reality: Dewdrops on a leaf Try to understand; you will fail.
+Accept, you shall gain.
+If you run, you'll trip But walk, you'll arrive.
+Look for nothing; you shall find.
 I know this is the understanding Of the gnarled oak.

 Copyright © | Year Posted 2021